 - Not sharing drinks, food, or eating utensils.

 - Cleaning and disinfecting frequently touched objects and surfaces.

-If you feel sick with fever, cough, or difficulty breathing and have higher risk of complications from COVID-19 you should:
+If you feel sick with fever, cough, difficulty breathing, or other COVID-19 symptoms you should:

 - Seek medical care right away.
 Before you go to a health care provider's office or emergency room, call ahead and tell them about your symptoms.